 Try out a course in your desired field to see if it’s a good fit for you.
 Browse our areas of study to explore courses that help you identify your talents and interest.
 Take a course that aligns with your signature or magnet program, or start down the path toward your career.

 Once you are enrolled in an AACC credit course, you are an AACC student, just like every other enrolled credit student, and you have the exact same benefits.
-You will receive student discounts on performances; have access to the pool, gym and library, and tap into our student services including tutoring and access to the math, writing and technology labs.
+You will receive student discounts on performances and will have access to the gym and library.
+Be sure to tap into our student services; including tutoring and access to the math, writing and technology labs.
 You are not limited to taking classes during traditional school hours, nor are you limited to taking courses on the Arnold campus.

 We recommend that most high school students enroll in no more than two courses per term.
 Two reasons:

 There are exceptions, so check with our admissions advisor well in advance of registration, if you plan to pursue a heavier course load.

 The 50% discount applies to students who attend AACPS, are AACPS affiliated home-schooled students or attend a partnering private school.